JaronWenger/Note-Tracker/README.md

 # Note Tracker

-This web app keeps you organized with the feature of adding many notes with titles and content.
+This website keeps you organized with the feature of adding many notes with titles and content.

 This is a react app using jsx, featured in the main branch.
 Below is a link to this project.